 When seeing the windmills, you should learn about the Dutch waterworks, take stunning vistas, and explore some of the lovely marshes of the Netherlands.

-In 1997, the Windmills at Kinderdijk were designated a UNESCO World Heritage site for their beauty and historical significance.
+In 1997, the Windmills at Kinderdijk have been designated a UNESCO World Heritage site for their beauty and historical significance.

 The windmills museum at Kinderdijk is another must-see attraction.
 Through a multimedia show, you can watch how the secondary pumping station in the mills works.
 Also, don’t miss out on seeing other excellent sites near and around the fishing village of Kinderdijk.